-• Display: Entry may include research or reporting project notebook with no more than 10 pages based on the exhibitor's selected tree.
-The notebook may include sketches, drawings, pictures, a story, or any other things which will help tell you about the tree you have selected.
+Notebook: Entry may include research or reporting project notebook with no more than 10 pages based on the exhibitor's selected tree.
+Exhibit must be a different species of tree each year.
+This notebook may include sketches, drawings, pictures, a story, or any other things which will help tell about the tree you have selected.